poweredbygrace/VCC-programming-assignments/README.md

 ## Skills Acquired
 - Python programming
 - Web development concepts
-- Mobile app development with Flutter
+- App development with Flutter

 ## Contact
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/michaeloteng-adjei/) for any inquiries or collaborations.